oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ---

-# Annex D Revision History
+# Annex D: Revision History

 _This section is non-normative_